skhatiri/Aerialist/README.md

 Aerialist uses a [NextCloud](https://nextcloud.com/) instance to share files between the main container, and the parallel test executers.
 You can get a free account in [a cloud provider](https://nextcloud.com/sign-up/) or deploy your own [dockerized instance](https://hub.docker.com/_/nextcloud).

-1. Set your NextCloud credentials and address in as a k8s-Secret: `kubectl create secret generic webdav --from-literal=host=https://[your-nextcloud-address]/remote.php/dav/files/[your-account-id]/ --from-literal=user=[username] --from-literal=pass=[password]`
+1. Set your NextCloud credentials and address in as a k8s-Secret:
+  `kubectl create secret generic webdav --from-literal=host=https://[your-nextcloud-address]/remote.php/dav/files/[your-account-id]/ --from-literal=user=[username] --from-literal=pass=[password]`

-2. Upload your [`k8s-config.yaml`](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) as a k8s-ConfigMap: `kubectl create configmap k8s-config --from-file k8s-config.yaml`
+2. Upload your [`k8s-config.yaml`](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) as a k8s-ConfigMap:
+  `kubectl create configmap k8s-config --from-file k8s-config.yaml`

-3. You can now use `--k8s` in the commands to run the simulations in your k8s-cluster.
+3. You can now use `--agent k8s` in the commands to run the simulations in your k8s-cluster.
-`python3 aerialist exec --id case0-manual --obstacle 1 1 1 -8.1 3.1 0 0 --path webdav:// --mission samples/flights/mission1.plan --log samples/flights/mission1.ulg --params samples/flights/mission1-params.csv --commands samples/flights/mission1-commands.csv --drone ros --simulator ros --agent k8s -n 5`
+  `python3 aerialist exec --test samples/tests/mission1.yaml --agent k8s -n 5 --id mission-test --path webdav://`

 ## Usage